cadhann/book_recommendation_engine/README.md

 # Description

-The project uses a collaborative filtering recommender build from scratch using Python.
+The project uses a collaborative filtering recommender built from scratch using Python.
 It:
 - Processes and filters the **Book-Crossings dataset** to keep active users and popular books.
 - Builds a **book-user matrix** where each row is a book, and each column is a user.
 - Calculates the **cosine similarity** between books to find those with similar preferences.
-- Uses **k-NN** to recommend books similar to any given title.
+- Uses **k-NN** to recommend books similar to a given title.
 - Includes evaluation using **Recall@K** to measure how often the model correctly recommends books a user may like.

 ---